 Swing around to the other side and find a broad, welcoming front porch, sweetly appropriate for its day.

 Settlers built Blackwell House on a natural knoll facing the river.
 On the far shore, Ravenswood, bucolic and destined to become New York City’s first suburb.

-Yet, Main Street’s inexplicably designed to curl past its back door.
+Yet, Main Street’s inexplicably routed past its back door.